gregnz/stocks/NTNX.md

  3. Services
 So (almost) all of the deferred revenue comes from the services section, see below for a discussion.

 Revenue is growing strongly, although theres a bit of a slowing in growth going on over the last few quarters.
-They are transitioning from hardware sales to software sales, with less revenue coming from hardware as they build Acropolis etc to be ubiquitous across different hardware platforms.
+They are transitioning from hardware sales to software sales, with less revenue coming from hardware (although still running around 21%) as they build Acropolis etc to be ubiquitous across different hardware platforms.

 ### Deferred revenue